Mahesh5132/daily_learn_log/learning_log.md

 **🧠 Learning Topic:** Streamlit Dashboards
 **💬 Quote of the Day:** "I'd rather regret the things I've done than regret the things I haven't done." — Lucille Ball

+## 📅 2025-07-04
+**🧠 Learning Topic:** MLflow Tracking
+**💬 Quote of the Day:** "To be what we are, and to become what we are capable of becoming, is the only end of life." — Robert Louis Stevenson